barisozmen/language-comparisons/docs/environment_setup/scheme_setup.md

 ## Requirements

-- A Scheme interpreter or compiler (we'll use Guile or Racket)
+- A Scheme interpreter or compiler (we'll use MIT Scheme, Guile, or Chicken Scheme)
 - Text editor with Scheme support
 - Git
 - Basic familiarity with command-line tools